Opportunities in Insurance Data Science

 - Satellite data

-What’s more, the advent of cloud computing makes it relatively easy for companies to aggregate and store it all.
+What’s more, the advent of cloud computing helps companies to aggregate and store it all.

 These sources tell insurers far more than did historical data from policy administration systems, claims management applications and billing systems, and the mortality reports of yesteryear.
-Through a judicious analysis of big data, insurers have now been empowered to improve their pricing accuracy, create customized products and services, forge stronger customer relationships and facilitate more effective loss prevention.
+Through a judicious analysis of big data, insurers improve their pricing accuracy, create customized products and services, forge stronger customer relationships and facilitate more effective loss prevention.

 Personalized Risk Pricing

-Telematics-based insurance products have been around since 1998, when Progressive first launched them.
+Telematics-based insurance products have been around since the 1990s, when Progressive first launched them.
 But technology has come a long way in the intervening years.
-Telematics devices currently include embedded navigation systems (e.g., GM’s OnStar), on-board diagnostics (e.g., Progressive’s Snapshot) and smart phones.
+Telematics devices currently include embedded navigation systems (e.g., GM’s OnStar), on-board diagnostics (e.g., Progressive’s Snapshot) and smartphones.

 - PAYD: Pay-As-You-Drive